-- Fortunately, the United States Food and Drug Administration (FDA) does specify the concentration of vanilla bean that must be present in vanilla extract.
+- Fortunately, the United States Food and Drug Administration (FDA) does specify the concentration of the bean that must be present in vanilla extract.
 The United States also has banned courmarin which can be contained in some vanilla extract products.
 Look for the FDA approved seal on the bottle to avoid the toxic side effects of coumarin.
 Especially avoid “tonka bean” or other ambiguous ingredients labeled;

 - Unfortunately, the FDA also permits added ingredients such as glycerin, propylene glycol, sugar, dextrose and corn syrup which can harm health.
-Look for pure vanilla extract that contains only “vanilla bean” for maximized health rewards.
+Look for pure vanilla extract that contains only “vanilla_bean” for maximized health rewards.

 - Avoid labels not written in English.
-Especially avoid purchasing vanilla extract at ethnic food stores at cheap prices.
+Especially avoid purchasing the extract at ethnic food stores at cheap prices.
 Remember, the vanilla bean is expensive to harvest.
 If it is a great price to you, how is the producer benefiting?
 Put it back on the shelf.

-- Scrape out the thousands of seeds from a vanilla bean for a unique experience and create your own homemade vanilla extract using the remaining bean pods.
+- Scrape out the thousands of seeds from a bean for a unique experience and create your own homemade vanilla extract using the remaining bean pods.

 - Do not think for a moment that you are getting health benefits from vanilla flavored vodka, wafers or other manufactured foods.
 “Vanilla-like” flavorings do not meet the quality requirements of foods containing vanilla by the FDA.